-With the Christmas season here in full swing, I thought it would be fun to come up with some Christmas themed homeschool preschool activities.
+With the Christmas season here in full swing, I thought it would be fun to come up with some Christmas activities for my preschoolers.
 My two little preschoolers have really started enjoying “school” while their older brother and sister work at the table, so small activities they can do during that time really help us all.
 This Christmas wreath color match game for preschoolers is pretty easy to put together, and fun for preschoolers.

 Christmas Wreath Color Match Game for Preschoolers

 - 1 pkg.
 Small Round Velcro Tabs, self-stick

 - 10 Small Poms, colors to match the markers

 Cut out a large wreath from the green foam.
 Cut out a red bow for the wreath, and glue it on.

 Color 10 Velcro tabs using different color markers and stick them all over the wreath.

 Take the same color of poms that will match the colored Velcro tabs you stuck on the wreath, and stick one plain Velcro tab onto each one.